jatcwang/scalafix-named-params/readme.md

 sbt publishLocal
 ```

-and then in your project's SBT console (make sure your project is using the scalafix plugin)
+Ensure your project has scalafix enabled and has the scalac option `-P:semanticdb:synthetics:on`.

+Run in SBT:

 ```
 scalafixEnable

 yourmodulename/scalafix dependency:UseNamedParameters@com.github.jatcwang:scalafix-named-params:0.1.0-LOCAL

-# Run the rule in test files
+# Or run the rule in test files
 yourmodulename/test:scalafix dependency:UseNamedParameters@com.github.jatcwang:scalafix-named-params:0.1.0-LOCAL
 ```